stefan-m-lenz/HttpQueueServer/README.md

 ## Firewall configuration

-If the communication between queue server and polling module works, finally ensure that the firewall blocks access to port 8080 to prevent that the queue can be accessed by users.
+If the communication between queue server and polling module works, finally ensure that the firewall blocks access to port 8080 (the port where the Apache Tomcat server runs) to prevent that the queue can be accessed by users.
 The firewall must allow access to port 443 for all users.